-4.1 We teach IT in Pre-Reception, Reception and Kindergarten as an integral part of the topic work covered during the year.
-As the reception classes are part of the EYFS, we relate the IT aspects of the children's work to the objectives set out in the Early Learning Goals (ELGs), which underpin the curriculum planning for children aged three to five.
-The children have the opportunity to use the computers in line with the EYFS Early Learning Goals.
+4.1 We teach ICT in Pre-Reception, Reception and Kindergarten as an integral part of the topic work covered during the year.
+As the reception classes are part of the EYFS, we relate the ICT aspects of the children's work to the objectives set out in the Early Learning Goals (ELGs), which underpin the curriculum planning for children aged three to five.
+The children have the opportunity to use devices in line with the EYFS Early Learning Goals.
 Then during the year they gain confidence and start using the computer in the classroom on a daily basis to compliment their learning in all areas of the curriculum.

-5 The contribution of IT to teaching in other curriculum areas
+5 The contribution of ICT to teaching in other curriculum areas

 5.1 IT contributes to teaching and learning in all curriculum areas.
-For example, work-using databases supports work in mathematics, while networked programs and the Internet prove very useful for research in humanities subjects.
-IT enables children to present their information and conclusions in the most appropriate way.
+For example, work-using spreadsheets supports work in mathematics, while networked programs and the Internet prove very useful for research in a variety of subjects.
+ICT enables children to present their information and conclusions in the most appropriate way.